 How is Osteoarthritis Treated?

-Most doctors begin OA treatment with simple, noninvasive options.
+Most doctors begin OA treatment with simple, non-invasive options.
 However, more intensive treatment may be necessary if symptoms are not manageable with lifestyle changes and medication.
-For some people, a minimally invasive procedure such as stem cell therapy, or surgery, is the best way to manage the symptoms of OA.
+For some people, surgery is the best way to manage the symptoms of OA.

 Many people can help control their OA symptoms with basic lifestyle changes.
 A doctor can help you decide whether these options are right for you.